-Featuring scientific contributions from: Martyn Amos, J. Mark Bishop, Seth Bullock, Stephen Dunne, James Dyke, Christian Jantzen, Francesco Mondada, James D. O'Shea, Andrew Philippides, Lenka Pitonakova, Steen Rasmussen, Thomas S. Ray, Micah Rosenkind, James Snowdon, Susan Stepney, Germán Terrazas, Andrew Vardy and Alan Winfield.
+Featuring scientific contributions from: Martyn Amos, J. Mark Bishop, Seth Bullock, James Dyke, Christian Jantzen, Francesco Mondada, James D. O'Shea, Andrew Philippides, Lenka Pitonakova, Steen Rasmussen, Thomas S. Ray, Micah Rosenkind, James Snowdon, Susan Stepney, Germán Terrazas, Andrew Vardy & Alan Winfield.

 'A timely... strong anthology... offers a crash course in futurology' - The Guardian.

 'Science fiction can offer a privileged look into the future' - Totally Dublin

 Beta-Life contributor Professor Susan Stepney explores the real science of science fiction in The Guardian Blog.

 Plus here's a bit that didn't make the G-Blog cut: A Memory Less Ephemeral.

 Read scientist Andy Hedgecock's article on AI and swarm technology in The Morning Star